MarcelGarus/server/blog/draft-candy-compiler-pipeline.md

 foo a = { b -> int.add a b }
 ```

-Here, `foo 4` returns a function that always adds `4` to its argument.
+Here, `candy:foo 4` returns a function that always adds `candy:4` to its argument.
-Thus, the `a` needs to continue existing even after `foo` returns.
+Thus, the `candy:a` needs to continue existing even after `candy:foo` returns.

 In the next compiler stage, those **captured variables** are explicitly tracked.
 That also enables un-nesting functions.